 How is it used?

-A SHBG test is primarily ordered to help evaluate the status of a patient’s androgens (male hormones).
+A sex hormone binding globulin (SHBG) test is primarily ordered to help evaluate the status of a patient’s androgens (male hormones).
 With men, the issue of concern is testosterone deficiency, while with women the concern is excess testosterone production.
 A total testosterone may be ordered prior to or along with a SHBG test, which can be useful in determining whether or not a total testosterone measurement is reflecting the amount of testosterone that is available to the body’s tissues.

 SHBG and testosterone levels may be ordered on an adult male to help determine the cause of infertility, a decreased sex drive, and erectile dysfunction, especially when total testosterone results are inconsistent with clinical signs.